Read the following vignettes and match each to the personalities listed below:

 - Diagnosed with cerebral palsy shortly after birth and doctors said he would not amount to anything more than a shoe shiner. a nonprofit founder with cerebral palsy, grew up in one of the most impoverished areas in Cali, Colombia.
 The nonprofit organization that he founded and runs helps to provide educational and medical support for kids who live in the same conditions that he grew up in.

 - He had no success in school, but he became a well known producer and cartoonist.

 - Actor, comedian, and game-show host, has coped with ADHD and OCD his entire life.

 - Acquired a traumatic brain injury as a teenager and as a result developed epileptic seizures and hypersomnia.
 Abolitionist who risked her life to free slaves through the underground railroad.

 - A Mexican woman who had multiple disabilities including polio as a child and spinal and pelvis damage from a car accident, became a world-renowned self-portrait painter.

-- An American professional golfer possibly, the most successful golfers of all time.
+- An American professional golfer, possibly the most successful golfer of all time.
 He had stuttering problems and has gotten past it through hard work and practice.
 He admitted doing everything possible to conquer his speech disorder by talking to his dog until he would fall asleep.

 - An American mathematician with acute paranoid schizophrenia.
 Developed a successful academic career and earned the Nobel Prize in Economics.